Keerthi Pasquel: Professional musical career

 As time went on, Keerthi became a permanent member of the "Galaxies" band and came to Colombo in 1978.
 Though Keerthi played the bass guitar, at these recordings he was given small percussion instruments like maracas, clappers, triangle and bells.
 Keerthi was invited by Gratien Ananda to play the bass guitar for four new songs he was planning to record.
 Rookantha Gunathilake to be on the keyboard, Sarath Wickrama the accordion and Mahinda Bandara was slotted for the lead.
 The first milestone song was Etha Duraka Desa Pawela.

-Later on, Keerthi befriended Thilak Dias who had a unique playing style with the guitar with a gifted knack of playing it with his fingers giving an exceptional output.
+Later on, Keerthi befriended Thilak Dias who had a unique playing style with the guitar with a distinctive style of playing it with his fingers.
 Since then Keerthi, being intrigued by Thilak's style, also used this finger style on the bass guitar for all his recordings and he started getting more recordings as a bass guitarist.
-In addition to Stanley Peiris, Keerthi was fortunate to get work in the recordings of renowned musicians like Sarath Dassanayake and Rohana Weerasinghe.
+In addition to Stanley Peiris, Keerthi was fortunate to get work in the recordings of musicians like Sarath Dassanayake and Rohana Weerasinghe.
 He was invited to join Patrick Denipitiya's Combo as a bass guitarist and vocalist singing songs of Clarence Wijewardena, W. D. Amaradeva, Nihal Nelson, Neville Fernando, Nanda Malini and Rukmani Devi.
 This, he did even with "Galaxies" and later played as the bass guitarist for the band "Mount Chimes".

 As his brother Padmasiri returned to the country in 1982, they formed a band called "Colour Lite" with Mahinda, Padmasiri, Gamini Perera and Ranjith Silva.
 It is during this time that Nanda Malini had been on the lookout for a male chorus singer.
 She had asked Stanley if he could recommend somebody where Stanley had suggested Keerthi's name.
 This resulted in a memorable chapter in Keerthi's musical career.
 From 1982 to 1985 he was a chorus singer and bass guitarist in Nanda Malini's "Sathyaye Geethaya", contributing for 530 concerts.
 In 1983, "Foutunes" band made a reunion.